dwyl/learn-aws-iot/README.md

-# learn-aws-iot
+# Learn AWS IoT

 Learn how to use Amazon Web Services Internet of Things (IoT) service to build connected applications.

+## What _is_ AWS IoT?
+AWS IoT is an Amazon service that provides two-way communication between devices that are connected to the internet and the AWS Cloud.
+This means that you can create applications that your users will be able to control from their phones or tablets. _(Very cool stuff!)_

+AWS IoT consists of a few components.
+They are:

+* **Message broker** - a mechanism for things to publish and receive messages from each other.
+The MQTT protocol can be used to publish and subscribe and the HTTP REST interface can be used to publish.
+* **Rules** engine - allows the integration between IoT and other AWS services.
+* **Thing Registry** - a.k.a.
+'Device Registry'.
+This organises the resources associated with each _thing_.
+* **Thing Shadow service** - provides persistent representations of your things in the AWS Cloud.
+It can hold state information about your _thing_ which can be synchronised when it next connects.
+Your _things_ can also publish their current state to a thing shadow for other applications or devices to use.
+* **Thing shadow** - a.k.a.
+'Device shadow'.
+It's a JSON document used to store and retrieve current state information for a _thing_.
+* **Device gateway** - enables devices to communicate with AwS IoT.
+* **Security and identity** service - Your _things_ must keep their credentials safe in order to send data securely to the message broker.
+The message broker and rules engine use AWS Security features to send data to devices or other AWS services.

-## AWS IOT MQTT over Web Sockets
+## AWS IoT MQTT over Web Sockets

-We want to enable browser based apps to send and receive data from iOT connected devices using WebSockets.
+We want to enable browser based apps to send and receive data from IoT connected devices using WebSockets.

-AWS iOT acts as a message broker - essentially a pub/sub broker service that enables sending and receiving messages to and from AWS IoT.
+AWS IoT acts as a message broker - essentially a pub/sub broker service that enables sending and receiving messages to and from AWS IoT.
 MQTT is lightweight connectivity protocol for pub/sub message transport.
 It can be used over the Web Socket Protocol to send messages between a client and server.
-AWS introduced support for MQTT over WebSockets for AWS iOT in [January 2016](https://aws.amazon.com/about-aws/whats-new/2016/01/aws-iot-now-supports-websockets-custom-keepalive-intervals-and-enhanced-console/)!
+AWS introduced support for MQTT over WebSockets for AWS IoT in [January 2016](https://aws.amazon.com/about-aws/whats-new/2016/01/aws-iot-now-supports-websockets-custom-keepalive-intervals-and-enhanced-console/)!

 The `./index.html` file has an example of of mqtt/websockets/html/js subscription and publishing of topics/messages in chrome console.

 ### WebSocket Protocol in a Web Application

-We want to enable browser based apps to send and receive data from iOT connected devices.
+We want to enable browser based apps to send and receive data from IoT connected devices.

 The process is as follows: